DNA Banking Frequently Asked Questions

 Is blood the only sample type that DNA can be extracted from for DNA Banking?

-No. DNA can also be extracted from cheek cells, saliva or other tissues.
-Blood is the preferred specimen type due to its high DNA yield, usually always giving you a significant amount of DNA for multiple testing.
+No, DNA can also be extracted from cultured cells, tissue, cord blood or saliva for banking at PreventionGenetics.
+Blood is the preferred specimen type for a living individual due to its high DNA yield, usually always giving you a significant amount of DNA for multiple testing.
 There may also be an additional charge for extraction from specimen types other than blood.

 Where is my DNA banked?